tact-lang/docs-obsolete/tact-design.md

 ```

 Let's consider these statements:
-1. `CONST` and `const_fn` is constants which returns constant values.
+1. `CONST` and `const_fn` are constants that return constant values.
 They will be evaluating everywhere.
-2. `add` is a function that accept arguments and do not access runtime variables, so it _can be_ evaluated.
+2. `add` is a function that accepts arguments and does not access runtime variables, so it _can be_ evaluated.
-3. `get_balance` is a function that access runtime variable (balance), so it cannot be evaluated in runtime.
+3. `get_balance` is a function that accesses runtime variable (balance), so it cannot be evaluated in runtime.
 4. `let a = add(CONST, const_fn());` is evaluable expression due to it call constant function `const_fn` and function that can be evaluated (`add`).
 So it will be evaluated in compile-time and this expression will be rewritten to the `let a = 20` expr whih is a constant.
 5. `let b = get_balance();` is a runtime expression because of `get_balance` is a runtime function, so this expression won't be evaluated.
-6. `let c = add(b, 10)` is a runtime expression due to it access runtime variable `b`, so this expression won't be evaluated.
+6. `let c = add(b, 10)` is a runtime expression because this expression access runtime variable `b`, so this expression won't be evaluated.

-This evaluating concepts have significant benefit in our system: compile-time-only functions will be evaluated in compile-time and will not get to runtime.
-This allow to build type system based on the compile-time functions.
-To illustrate usage of this let's consider following code fragment (syntax can be changed in future):
+This evaluating concept has a significant benefit in our system: compile-time-only functions will be evaluated in compile-time and will not get to runtime.
+This allows build type system based on the compile-time functions.
+To illustrate the usage of this let's consider the following code fragment (syntax can be changed in the future):

 ```
 fn IntRanged(from: Integer, to: Integer) -> Type {